NOAA-OWP/cfe/README.md

 ## Compiling and Running CFE
 There are four examples for running CFE as described below.
 They assume you have [GCC](https://gcc.gnu.org) and [CMAKE](https://cmake.org/) on your machine.
 To build without cmake see section `Alternative: Compiling and Running CFE` below.

-1. `Option BASE` : CFE reads its own forcing file (standalone CFE BMI run; one BMI example)
+1. `Option BASE` : CFE reads local forcing data (standalone CFE BMI run; one BMI example)
 2. `Option FORCING` : CFE uses an external module to read in a forcing file and pass those data using BMI (two BMIs example)
 3. `Option FORCINGPET` : CFE uses external modules to read in a forcing file and calculate potential evapotranspiration, and pass those data using BMIs (three BMIs example)
 4. `Option AETROOTZONE` : Option #3 running with rootzone-based actual evapotranspiration (AET).
 This version of CFE is coupled to the [SoilMoistureProfiles](https://github.com/NOAA-OWP/SoilMoistureProfiles) module which provides soil moisture (1D array) that is used to estimate actual evapotranspiration (AET) from the deepest rootzone layer.
 This example requires the user to clone [SoilMoistureProfiles](https://github.com/NOAA-OWP/SoilMoistureProfiles) repo. (four BMIs example)